SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Setting_up_access_with_CILogon_certificate.md

-### Applying for Access to DocDB using this certificate(#Applying-for-Access-to-DocDB-using-this-certificate)
+### Applying for Access to DocDB using this certificate

 If you are just renewing a certificate that has not already expired, you will not need to reregister with SBND DocDB.\